New to the online dating scene? Looking for some inclusive online dating apps?

 This app is geared toward straight, cis women but has options for the LGBTQ crowd as well.
 To get started, you need a Facebook profile because the primary mechanism CMB uses connects you with friends of your friends.

-In terms of safety and control, this is helpful: you will have at least one familiar link to the potential dating partner, so you can always ask your mutual friend about them to get more details.
+In terms of safety and control, you will have at least one familiar link to the potential dating partner, so you can always ask your mutual friend about them to get more details.

 - Mandatory profile and specified preference settings allow you to find exactly what you like